-I.5 Laboratory contact information and shipping/receipt days
+J.6 Laboratory contact information and shipping/receipt days

-See CLA's NEON intranet site.
+See CLA's NEON intranet site, available through the sampling support library.

-I.6 Return of shipping materials
+J.7 Return of shipping materials

-Taxonomists will return ONLY specimens that are to be added to the domain lab teaching collection or for which a request was made in the remarks field of the Taxonomy Shipping Manifest.
-As such, include a return shipping label in the original shipment.
-The format for this is found on CLA's NEON intranet site
+Taxonomists will return ONLY specimens that are to be added to the domain lab teaching collection if there is a return shipping label in the original shipment.
+The format for this is found on CLA's NEON intranet site, available through the sampling support library.